paulrobertlloyd/paulrobertlloyd-v3/source/_content/styleguide/scopes.markdown

 ### Blockquotes
 The `blockquote` element represents a section that is being quoted from another source.

-> You must be the change you wish to see in the world.
+> Big Yellow Taxi there by Joni Mitchell, a song in which she complains that they 'paved paradise to put up a parking lot' -- a measure which actually would have alleviated traffic congestion on the outskirts of paradise.
+Something which Joni singularly fails to point out, perhaps because it doesn't quite fit in with her blinkered view of the world.
+>
+> Nevertheless, nice song.

 If you wish to add a citation, you will need to use the [`figure` element](components#figure).